dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 - Use SQLFluff to have your code linted and formatted (meaning analyze fix your code for errors/bugs, and format your styling).
 It allows you the flexibility to customize your own rules.

-- Use sqlfmt to only have your code well-formatted, without analyzing your code for errors and bugs.
-You can't customize rules with it.
+- Use sqlfmt to only have your code well-formatted without analyzing it for errors and bugs.
+You can use sqlfmt out of the box, making it convenient to use right away without having to configure it.

 </details>